tahireu/wc_try_before_you_buy/readme.txt

 == Screenshots ==

-1. Admin side - WC Try Before You Buy Admin meta box on the bottom of each WooCommerce Product page in WP admin area.
+1. Admin side - WC Try Before You Buy Admin meta box on the bottom of each WooCommerce Product page in WP admin area
-2. Admin side - WC Try Before You Buy Overview page.
+2. Admin side - WC Try Before You Buy Overview page
-3. Customer side - Cart page with options to keep or return product, and to give feedback about return reason.
+3. Customer side - Cart page with options to keep or return product, and to give feedback about return reason
-4. Customer side - Return reasons info will be displayed in Cart, Checkout, Email and Order complete pages.
+4. Customer side - Return reasons info will be displayed in Cart, Checkout, Email and Order complete pages
-5. Admin side - Return reasons will be visible to admin in 'Orders > Order' page.
+5. Admin side - Return reasons will be visible to admin in 'Orders > Order' page

+== Changelog ==

+= 1.0.1 =
+* Removed unnecessary comments
+* Fixed typos
+* Updated info messages in TBYB meta box to be more accurate, understandable and self-explainable
+* Updated info messages behavior in TBYB meta box to be more logical
+* Update and improve howto explanations on TBYB Overview page and in TBYB Meta Box
+* Updated readme.txt description, stable tag, tested up to, known issues and plans for the future.
+* Update screenshots relevant to these changes

+== Upgrade Notice ==

+= 1.0.1 =
+Main advantages of 1.0.1 are better error handling and improved info messages behavior and explanations when submitting data in TBYB meta box.
+Also, this patch will improve howto explanations on both 'Product > TBYB meta box' and 'TBYB Overview' pages.

 == Known Issues ==

-* Plugin is not compatible with 'Enable stock management at product level' WooCommerce option
+* Plugin is not compatible with 'Stock management at product level' WooCommerce option
-* Cart page layout may vary depending on which theme is used
+* Plugin is not compatible with 'Grouped' product type
+* 'Delete' and 'Clear All' buttons on Overview page are not working in responsive/mobile mode in Firefox due to Firefox bug: https://bugzilla.mozilla.org/show_bug.cgi?id=1273997

 == Plans For The Future ==

+* Make it compatible with 'Stock management at product level' WooCommerce option
-* Make it quantity/stock/inventory compatible
+* Make it compatible with 'Grouped' products
-* Create pagination and search on WC Try Before You Buy Overview page
+* Add pagination and search field to WC Try Before You Buy Overview page
 * Add languages support
 * Add some kind of multi-step form questionnaire plugin to be installed along with this plugin
 * Make it to work even if AJAX fail